On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: The category

-(Let us remind that this includes the requirement that ${\mathbb W}(C)\to\bdr$ is continuous.)
 This is a $\bdr$-module; hence $h(-)$ is a functor from the category $\cal{BC}$ to the category of vector spaces over $\bdr$.
-In most cases of interest, because of Lemmas~\ref{truc2} and~\ref{truc25} and Corollary~\ref{HN12}, we have in fact
+Thanks to the arguments in the proof of Corollary~\ref{HN12}, we also have